razeenr05/MarketWatch/README.md

 ## A Chrome Stock Ticker Extension

-A lightweight Chrome extension that displays real time stock prices in a popup window using the Alpha Vantage API.
+A lightweight Chrome extension that displays real time stock prices in a popup window using the Finnhub API.
 Users can enter any stock symbol, save it, and instantly fetch the current price.

 ## Features: